junghyun397/GomokuBot/documents/about-renju-eng.md

 In this situation, column h is blocked by 4-4 forbid and cannot create straight four.
 Two stones in column h were not three that could make a straight four in a single move.
 Let's remember the definition of forbidden moves again.
 If three or four is not valid, then the forbidden move is also invalid.
 So ``h9`` that can only make one three is not 3-3 forbidden.

-## It Doesn't Seem Like a Forbidden Move, But It Could Be a Forbidden Move.
+## It Doesn't Seem Like a Forbidden Move, But It Could Be a Forbidden Move. {#complex-pseudo-forbid}

 The ``g10`` looks like 3-3 forbid.
 But since ``i8`` is also forbid, ``g10`` doesn't seem to be forbid 3-3 forbid.
 How can we figure out how black can move in ``g10`` in this complex situation?